typedb/typedb-docs/09-query/05-updating-data.md

 [tab:end]
 </div>

-This query first deletes the association that the `company` with id `V17391` has with the instance of the `registration-number` attribute type by using the `via` keyword and then continues to insert the new instance of the `registration-number` to be owned by the same instance of `company`.
+This query first deletes the association that the `organisation` with id `V17391` has with the instance of the `registration-number` attribute type by using the `via` keyword and then continues to insert the new instance of the `registration-number` to be owned by the same instance of `organisation`.

 ### Update all instances of a given attribute